Getting Started: Basic Personal Cybersecurity for Everyone (3 Easy Tips)

 As a baseline, if any of your passwords are found on Nord's annual Top 200 most common passwords, then they are weak and at far higher risk of being cracked/guessed by malicious actors.
 Even if you use a derivative of passwords found on this list, such as l33t 5p3ak, your passwords are also weak.

-Admittedly, these are harder to check because many wordlists exist - it's impossible to link/capture them all as malicious actors frequently use custom wordlists.
-In many cases though, these custom wordlists include passwords found on wordlists that are widely available - including common derivatives.
+Admittedly, wordlists are harder to systematically check because many wordlists exist.
+Additionally, it is impossible to link/capture them all as malicious actors frequently use custom wordlists.
+In many cases, these custom wordlists include passwords found on wordlists that are widely available - including common derivatives of these passwords.

 The bottom line is: the stronger your password, the better.
 Strong(er) passwords aren't necessarily complex - but rather a combination of length and complexity.
 General guidance for strong passwords includes, but is not limited to: